mongodb/docs/source/applications/aggregation.rst

 situations by avoiding scanning an entire collection.

-If your aggregation operation requires only a subset of the data in a collection, use the :aggregator:`$match` to limit the items in the pipeline, as in a query.
-These :aggregator:`$match` operations will use suitable indexes to access the matching element or elements in a collection.
+If your aggregation operation requires only a subset of the data in a collection, use the :agg:pipeline:`$match` to limit the items in the pipeline, as in a query.
+These :agg:pipeline:`$match` operations will use suitable indexes to access the matching element or elements in a collection.

-When :aggregator:`$match` appears first in the :term:`pipeline`, the :dbcommand:`pipeline` begins with results of a :term:`query` rather than the entire contents of a collection.
+When :agg:pipeline:`$match` appears first in the :term:`pipeline`, the :dbcommand:`pipeline` begins with results of a :term:`query` rather than the entire contents of a collection.

-:term:`Aggregation` operations have an optimization phase, before execution, attempts to re-arrange the pipeline by moving :aggregator:`$match` operators towards the beginning to the greatest extent possible.
-For example, if a :term:`pipeline` begins with a :aggregator:`$project` that renames fields, followed by a :aggregator:`$match`, the optimizer can improve performance without affecting the result by moving the :aggregator:`$match` operator in front of the :aggregator:`$project`.
+:term:`Aggregation` operations have an optimization phase, before execution, attempts to re-arrange the pipeline by moving :agg:pipeline:`$match` operators towards the beginning to the greatest extent possible.
+For example, if a :term:`pipeline` begins with a :agg:pipeline:`$project` that renames fields, followed by a :agg:pipeline:`$match`, the optimizer can improve performance without affecting the result by moving the :agg:pipeline:`$match` operator in front of the :agg:pipeline:`$project`.

 In future versions there may be additional optimizations of this type;
-however, to ensure ideal performance place :aggregator:`$match` operators at or near the beginning of the pipeline at when possible.
+however, to ensure ideal performance place :agg:pipeline:`$match` operators at or near the beginning of the pipeline at when possible.

 Memory for Cumulative Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Certain pipeline operators require access to the entire input set
 before they can produce any output.
-For example, :aggregator:`$sort`
+For example, :agg:pipeline:`$sort`
 must receive all of the input from the preceding :term:`pipeline`
 operator before it can produce its first output document.
 The current
-implementation of :aggregator:`$sort` does not go to disk in these
+implementation of :agg:pipeline:`$sort` does not go to disk in these
 cases: in order to sort the contents of the pipeline, the entire input
 must fit in memory.

-:aggregator:`$group` has similar characteristics: Before any
+:agg:pipeline:`$group` has similar characteristics: Before any
-:aggregator:`$group` passes its output along the pipeline, it must
+:agg:pipeline:`$group` passes its output along the pipeline, it must
 receive the entity of its input.
-For the case of :aggregator:`$group`
+For the case of :agg:pipeline:`$group`
 this frequently does not require as much memory as
-:aggregator:`$sort`, because it only needs to retain one record for
+:agg:pipeline:`$sort`, because it only needs to retain one record for
 each unique key in the grouping specification.

 The current implementation of the aggregation framework logs a warning